Rhinarium: Derivation

 But one opposing view traces a path from the philtrum over a notch in the upper lip, through a gap between the first incisors and premaxillae, along a "midline palatal groove" to "a canal that connects with the duct of the vomeronasal organ," suggesting that the rhinarium belongs to the accessory system.
 It is unclear if moisture (mucus) there functions to trap odiferous molecules — or is the remnant of a fluid transmission system for pheromonal molecules.

 Crenellations

-Typically, the rhinarium is crenellated (wrinkled, crackled, or embossed), which may, in theory, increase its sensory area, but there are many exceptions and variations among different mammalian taxa, and also variations in the innervation and sensilla of the rhinarium, so such generalized speculation should be treated with caution regarding this matter.
+Typically, the rhinarium is crenellated (wrinkled, crackled, or embossed), which may increase its sensory area, but there are many exceptions and variations among different mammalian taxa, and also variations in the innervation and sensilla of the rhinarium, so such generalized speculation should be treated with caution regarding this matter.

 Function

 Mammals with rhinaria tend to have a more acute sense of smell, and the loss of the rhinarium in the haplorrhine primates is related to their decreased reliance on olfaction, being associated with other derived characteristics such as a reduced number of turbinates.

 The rhinarium is also very useful to animals with good sense of smell because of its role as a wind-direction detector.
 The cold receptors in the skin respond to the place where evaporation is the highest.
 Thus the detection of a particular smell is associated with the direction it comes from.

 The rhinarium is adapted for different purposes in different mammals, according to ecological niche.
 In aquatic mammals, the development of lobes beside the nostrils allows them to close for diving.
 In mammals that dig or root with their noses, the rhinarium often develops into a resilient pad, with the nostrils off to the side (or below) and capable of closing to keep out dust.
 Examples include the common wombat, marsupial mole, and members of the Chrysochloridae.
 In elephants, the rhinarium has become a tactile organ.
 And in the walrus, a covering of stiff bristles protects it while the animal forages for shellfish.
 In many animals, the form and purpose of the rhinarium remains unclear.

 Evolutionary pressures also are not always unequivocally distinguishable, and there have been upheavals in late 20th and early 21st century taxonomy.
 For example, the lack of an obvious rhinarium in Tarsiiformes has been interpreted by some scholars as the consequence of the enormous development of the eyeballs, rather than a loss of relevance of olfaction, but the significance is currently debatable, because there currently is an influential body of opinion favouring inclusion of the tarsiers in the Haplorhini rather than in the Strepsirrhini as had been traditional.